Be A Good Netizen

 I was working on my post for today and since that’s taking a little longer than expected, I figured I’d tell this story in the hopes that it gets more people to do the same when they encounter a situation like this.

-A toot about some recent Cisco vulnerabilities caught my attention.
+A toot on the Fediverse about some recent Cisco vulnerabilities caught my attention.
 I’m used to seeing Cisco vulnerabilities, but what I wasn’t used to was the following SSL connection error I encountered when trying to view the advisories:

 Which I was only alerted to when I shared this link with a friend, and he told me about the following settings (which I have since activated) in Firefox: